Reinhardjs/e-agenda-probolinggo/material-stepper-master/README.md

     @Override
     public VerificationError verifyStep() {
-        //return null if the user can go to the next step, create a new VerificationError instance otherwise return null;
+        //return null if the register can go to the next step, create a new VerificationError instance otherwise return null;
     }